wunderlins/pyqt5/README.md

 - Use QtDesigner to build your user interface
 - copy the UI File to this project folder
 - TODO: copy ressources
-- TODO: subclass the ui file to add events
+- subclass the ui file to add event, see app.py for an example
 - TODO: configure make file in the header to reflect the ressources name
 - run `make clean` and `make <platform>`
 - you should find the executable or app bundle in `dist/<platform>/$FILE_EXE`